 My name is

-Take the Freeway
+Freeway

-For subscribers in a position to help fuel our work and mission, paid subscribers receive access to subscriber-only posts, community events and discussions, early product releases, and limited-edition offers.
-The first 24 paid subscribers receive a Route 24 sticker book as a special thank you!
+For $7/month or $70/year, paid subscribers receive access to subscriber-only posts, community events and discussions, early product releases, and limited-edition offers.

 Route 24 is a people-powered story engine where different perspectives are discussed.
 Policy debates are encouraged, so long as the lanes of disagreement are fact-supported.
 Hateful discourse will be deleted.
 Full stop.